-Some information is essential – we can’t help you without it.
+Some information we ask for is essential and we can’t help you without it.
 Other information is optional.
 However, if you choose not to tell us something we may not make the right assessment.
 This means we may not be able to give you the help you need.

 - personal details including your current and any past names, nationality, date of birth, gender and national insurance number

 - financial information including your income, benefits received, expenditure, details of any debts, bank and building society details, account balances, savings, any money from inheritance and properties and business you own

 Other information that is not essential but optional includes:

 - preferred contact details, which could be a phone number and/or email address

 - physical or mental health information including your doctor or hospital consultant’s details